 News junkies and the news blues

-It’s no surprise that the importance of TV news has rocketed since the COVID-19 crisis began.
-Viewing of TV news content increased by 124% during the first three weeks of lockdown, according to BARB.
-For many people the news - particularly the daily government briefings - have become appointment-to-view staples that feed into their new household routines.
+It’s no surprise that the importance of TV news rocketed by 45% overall during lockdown and a staggering 124% during the first three weeks alone, according to BARB.
+For many people the news - particularly the daily government briefings - became appointment-to-view staples that fed into their new household routines.

 A higher state of consciousness and experimentation